bandanna2k/parkrun-stats/README.md

 ## Minor

-- Why does Populating top 10 run table for Ōrākei Bay parkrun take so long.

-- Need a loading icon whilst fastest times page is loading Low priority
+- Refactor findAndReplace

+- Refactor getTextFromFile

 - Friends table including at what venues
     - 'Most runs with other athletes' table
+      Low priority
+Create a demo table.

+- Why does 'Populating top 10 run table for Ōrākei Bay parkrun' take so long.

+- Need a loading icon whilst fastest times page is loading

 ## Ideas

 - Unique runners at course / Add unique runs for runners / Add unique runs to Most Events???

 ## Issues Completed